If You Can Read This – Thank a Teacher!

 The renowned and earliest universities of the world at Taxila and Nalanda also believed in Guru Dakshina.
 Students who could not afford education were also taught by the teachers yet each of the students had to as a mark of respect offer the Guru some form of ‘dakshina’ or ‘offering’ for the priceless accumulation of an education.

-Modern history of learning
+Modern History of Learning

 Ruins-of-Taxila